 - Graduate Seattle – If you want to be close to the University of Washington and the other great attractions located in this beautiful neighborhood, make sure to book a room here!
 This nice hotel has some great prices, considering the excellent service they’re offering.
 Indeed one of the best 4-star hotels in Seattle!

-- University Motel Suites – Are you on a very tight budget but still want to be as close to the University of Washington as possible?
+- Udist Studio – Are you on a very tight budget but still want to be as close to the University of Washington as possible?
 No worries, I found the ideal place for you!
-This 2-star hotel has a fully-equipped kitchen, spacious rooms, free Wi-Fi as well.
-What more can you wish for?
+This Studio is a wonderful retreat and is super close to trendy restaurants, farmers’ markets, and more!

 Queen Anne is the right place to be if you’re interested in exploring one of the wealthiest areas in Seattle!